YenchungChen/Learning-Latent-Residual/README.md

 ```
 Requirements are listed in `environment.yml` file.

-Create the environment from the environment.yml file using [Anaconda](https://www.anaconda.com/), and actiavte it:
+Create the environment from the `environment.yml` using [Anaconda](https://www.anaconda.com/), and activate it:
 ```bash
 cd Learning-Latent-Residual
 conda env create -f environment.yml